6580937395

 II) SINUS INFECTION AND NASAL ALLERGY

-Nasal allergy issues are often mistaken by many people as “morning sinus” issues when really, it isn’t the sinuses to blame but a sensitive nose!
-Sensitive noses can flare up and become irritated, leading to sneezing, runny nose, nasal congestion or blocked nose, watery nasal discharge.
+Nasal allergy issues are often mistaken by many people as “morning sinus” issues.
+But more often, it isn’t the sinuses to blame!
+Sensitive noses can flare up and become irritated, leading to sneezing, runny nose and blocked nose.
 But what triggers the sensitive nose to react this way?
 Changes in temperature and humidity commonly cause these nasal symptoms but often, house dust mite exposure is the main cause of recurrent sneezing, blocked nose, runny nose and a persistent postnasal drip of mucus, in tunr leading to a persistent sore throat.
-Your GP will usually prescribe painkillers, throat sprays, antibiotics, antihistamine medications like Zyrtec, but if your sore throat fails to improve, then it is important to get your sore throat properly examined by your friendly top ENT specialist in Singapore.

 Your ENT specialist in Singapore will usually arrange allergy testing for you, perform a nasoendoscopy (“scope of your nose”) and prescribe the right medications for you.
 A good ENT specialist in Singapore needs to make sure that there is no other cause in your nose for your sore throat, such as a tumour growing at the back of your nose or in your sinuses.
 Sometimes, a CT scan of your sinuses may be arranged to examine the sinuses better or to help plan for surgery.